-Eligible Employee means any Employee of the College employed in a permanent position who is regularly scheduled to work at least 1,000 hours per calendar year.
+Eligible Employee means any Employee of the College employed in a permanent position who is regularly scheduled to work at least 32 hours per week (e.g., an 80% or more full time equivalent).
 Notwithstanding the preceding, Eligible Employees do not include:

-- (i) Adjunct faculty; - (ii) Non-benefits eligible temporary support and administrative employees as defined under College policy; - (iii) Student employees who are exempt from FICA; - (iv) Volunteers with the College; - (v) Any person who is a member of the state or campus Board of Trustees or any committee approved by such Board of Trustees, who is not otherwise an Eligible Employee of the College; - (vi) Leased employees; - (vii) Contract employees; - (viii) Any person designated in good faith by the College as an independent contractor, regardless of whether such person is later determined to be a common law employee for tax purposes;
+- (i) Adjunct faculty; - (ii) Non-benefits eligible temporary support and administrative employees as defined under College policy; - (iii) Student employees who are exempt from FICA;

-- (ix) Nonresident aliens who receive no U.S. source income: - (x) Any Employee whose most recent period of employment with the College commenced before July 1, 2014, who was an active member of the Indiana Public Employees Retirement Fund on June 30, 2014, and who is employed in Classification N2 N5; or - (xi) An Employee performing services for the College pursuant to an agreement that provides that such individual shall not be eligible to participate in the benefit plans of the College (other than to make Pre-Tax Contributions and/or Roth Contributions to the Plan).
+- (iv) Volunteers with the College; - (v) Any person who is a member of the state or campus Board of Trustees or any committee approved by such Board of Trustees, who is not otherwise an Eligible Employee of the College: - (vi) Leased employees; - (vii) Contract employees; - (viii) Any person designated in good faith by the College as an independent contractor, regardless of whether such person is later determined to be a common law employee for tax purposes; - (ix) Nonresident aliens who receive no U.S. source income: - (x) Any Employee whose most recent period of employment with the College commenced before July 1, 2014, who was an active member of the Indiana Public Employees Retirement Fund on June 30, 2014, and who is employed in Classification N2 N5; or - (xi) An Employee performing services for the College pursuant to an agreement that provides that such individual shall not be eligible to participate in the benefit plans of the College (other than to make Pre-Tax Contributions and/or Roth Contributions to the Plan).